awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/SETUP.md

 1. Open a new terminal by right-clicking anywhere in the Desktop area and selecting **Open Terminal**.

-1. In the terminal, verify that the reInvent17 Developer workshop within the aws-fpga-apps-notes repository exists and that the aws-fpga repository exists.
+1. In the terminal, verify that the reInvent17_Developer_Workshop within the aws-fpga-apps-notes repository exists and that the aws-fpga repository exists.

     ```bash
     ls -lrtha ~/aws-fpga-app-notes